F5Networks/f5-aws-cloudformation/supported/failover/same-net/via-api/3nic/existing-stack/payg/README.md

 ## Prerequisites
 The following are prerequisites for the F5 clustered 3-NIC CFT:
   - An AWS VPC with three subnets:
-    - A subnet for the BIG-IP management interface.
-The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
+    - Management subnet (the subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library).
-    - A subnet for the BIG-IP external interface.
+    - External subnet (the subnet for the external network requires a route and access to the Internet for onboarding BIG-IP).
     - A subnet for the BIG-IP internal interface.
   - Key pair for management access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/cli/latest/reference/iam/upload-server-certificate.html for information.